tee-lab/MOTHe-GUI/README.md

 2. You can compare your videos to wasp and blackbuck videos and start with threshold values to which your data is more similar.
 For example, if your animal looks more similar to blackbuck in color and lighting conditions, you may start with default thresholds and improve the detection by changing lower and upper threshold by little amount at a time.

-We have also added a functionality with which you can play around with threshold values to see how different threshold values cinverts the image.
+3. We have also added a functionality with which you can play around with threshold values to see how different threshold values converts the image.
 Consider trying to determine the threshold value to suit your data.
 At the start of application, press the 'Determine threshold' button and play with the slider bar (0-255) to determine the approximate values between which the individual may be considered to be a keypoint by the blob detector.

 <br>